timbru31/spigot-anti-piracy-csv-exporter/README.md

 $ npm run lint
 ```

-The code is linted using `ESLint`.
+The code is linted using `TSLint`.
 Keep the warnings to zero. :smile:

 **Please follow the commitizen style when making new commits!**